 The cheese was perfectly melted, the broccoli was lightly caramelized, and the toasts were crisp on the outside but still soft and chewy on the inside!
 I had to wrap them up so I wouldn’t eat them all!

 If you make them tag me and let me know how you like them!
 You can also drizzle with some agave nectar to finish them off!

-Are you looking for an easy Easter appetizer?
+Are you looking for an easy appetizer?
 Well, who doesn’t love a good dip?
 Admittedly, it’s one of my guilty pleasures!
 And this recipe is the first to come to mind!
-I love all things dip, hummus, queso, cream cheese, my vegan peppercorn ranch, but I especially love this Smoky Poblano Corn Dip!
-It’s delicious, gorgeous, and will be a hit even among your non-vegan friends and family.
+I love all things dip, hummus, queso, cream cheese, and my vegan peppercorn ranch, but I especially love this Smoky Poblano Corn Dip!
+It’s delicious and gorgeous and will be a hit among your non-vegan friends and family.

 I like to set it out and watch people gobble it up.
 They will often ask who made the corn dip and when they find out it was me, they are always amazed that it is 100% vegan!

 I typically use poblano peppers for mine, but you can use anaheim or hatch peppers.
 And for reasons of sustainability, I also use Follow Your Heart sour cream because it contains no palm oil.
 I use R.W.
 Garcia chips because they are yummy, the family has a great story, their products are organic/non-GMO, and they are a sustainable climate pledge-friendly company.

 As always, tag me and let me know how you like it!